Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

     192.168.49.2

 If we want to deploy some local changes, via providing a local docker image for some k8s service, now is the time to build the image.
+We will do this in the Sciebo-RDS cloned repository.

 If, for example, we are editing the RDS javascript code, we will want to provide locally the image for the layer0-web pods.
 To build the image we need to edit the dockerfile and remove the `zivgitlab.uni-muenster.de/sciebo-rds/dependency_proxy/containers/` prefixes from the FROM directives - so, for example, we would have `FROM node:16-alpine3.16 AS staging` instead of